18F/Dot-Net-Encasement/README.md

 ## Modifying your new Web API application

-In the `Controllers` directory, open the file `ValuesVController.cs`.
+In the `Controllers` directory, open the file `ValuesController.cs`.
 This is an example file created by the .NET Core CLI tool that renders the JSON you just saw in your browser.
 Notice the route attribute on the `ValuesController` class:

 ```csharp
 [Route("api/[controller]")]